For an overseas Filipino worker, what started as infatuation on Facebook ended with extortion

 For Calanog, meanwhile, scammer Angelica Miguel posed as the leader of her supposed fans on Facebook.
 Miguel sent gifts, flowers, and clothes to Calanog, and has even gone to her house in Quezon City for the offerings.

 When asked by Angelica Calanog’s mother where the gifts came from, Miguel said she has a “cousin abroad working as a seaman attracted to her daughter.”

 All this happened while Calanog was clueless that a Facebook profile constructed with her photos was used to extort money from an OFW.

-The date: Once she admitted to scamming Egea, Miguel demanded P26,000 from him or “something bad will happen” to Calanog – the real girl he fell in love with.
+The date: Once she admitted to scamming the OFW, Miguel demanded P26,000 from him or “something bad will happen” to Calanog – the real girl he fell in love with.

-Police said Egea happened to care for Calanog without meeting her so he obliged to the demand.
+Police said “Francis” happened to care for Calanog without meeting her, so he obliged to the demand.

-Egea agreed to meet up with Miguel at the McDonald’s of Ever Gotesco Mall along Commonwealth for the exchange.
-There at 10 am of September 11, undercover cops accompanied Egea, and as soon as he handed marked money to Miguel, cops broke cover and arrested her.
+He agreed to meet up with Miguel at McDonald’s in Ever Gotesco Mall along Commonwealth for the exchange.
+There, at 10 am of September 11, undercover cops accompanied “Francis,” and as soon as he handed marked money to Miguel, cops broke cover and arrested her.

-A second group of 6 other suspects, alleged cohorts of Miguel, were also expecting to receive extortion money from Miguel inside the Jollibee branch along Commonwealth Avenue.
-They were arrested by cops too after Egea handed marked money.
+A second group of 6 other suspects, alleged cohorts of Miguel, were also expecting to receive extortion money inside the Jollibee branch along Commonwealth Avenue.
+They were arrested by cops too after “Francis” handed marked money.